In some cases, we earn commissions from affiliate links in our posts.

 In The Sentence is Death, Hawthorne and Horowitz are together again, this time attempting to solve the murder of a celebrity divorce lawyer.
 Along with the central mystery, we also see little bits of the “Hawthorne mystery” starting to unfold – though Horowitz has said it will take quite a few books before we really find out what drives the eccentric detective.

 A Line to Kill finds Hawthorne and Horowitz at a literary festival on Alderney, an island off the south coast of England.
 Given the idyllic setting, the last thing they expect is to find themselves in the middle of a murder mystery.
 However, that's exactly what happens when a local grandee is found dead under mysterious circumstances.

 The Twist of a Knife

-In the fourth Hawthorne and Horowitz novel (available at varying dates in autumn 2022 depending on your country), Anthony Horowitz is happily preparing to see the opening night performance of one of his plays in a London theatre.
+In the fourth Hawthorne and Horowitz novel, Anthony Horowitz is happily preparing to see the opening night performance of one of his plays in a London theatre.
 Unfortunately, the play gets a savage early review from notorious critic Harriet Throsby…and scarcely any time passes before the police come for Anthony himself.